 SPV are mainly used to relocate a part of financial risks from the parent company to its subsidiary (SPV).
 By that way, the risk is shared between several investors.
 The goal is to isolate the financial risk in case of bankruptcy or default.
 Following the principle of ‘bankruptcy remoteness’, the SPV acts as a distinct legal entity from the parent company.

 Some assets are non-transferable or difficult to transfer.
-Therefore, by having a SPV which own these kinds of assets, the company will be able, when they want to transfer such assets, to sell the SPV as a self-contained package.
+In such cases, having an SPV that owns these types of assets enables the company to sell the SPV as a self-contained package when they decide to transfer them.
 Through this process, the parent company avoids trying to split the asset in order to transfer it.

-A SPV can also be created to finance of a project, for example a venture.
-Financing a project by way of establishing a SPV, the debt burden of the parent company will not be increase.
-Also, this allows investors to invest in specifics projects without investing in the parent company.
+A SPV can also be created to finance a project, for example a venture.
+By financing a project through the establishment of an SPV, the debt burden of the parent company will not increase.
+In addition, this allows investors to invest in specific projects without investing in the parent company.
 This process is commonly used in the financing of large infrastructure projects.

 Finally, SPV can be used as a funding structure to raise additional capital at more favourable borrowing rates.
 In fact, the credit quality is based on the collateral owned by the SPV and not the parent company.
 Through this process, companies are able to lower funding costs by isolating assets in a SPV.